ctu-mrs/summer-school-2024/README.md

   * Too high minimum distance from obstacles could lead to path planners failing to find a path to some locations.
   * Smoothing and shortening the path in locations of inspections could lead to missing the inspection point.
   * Sampling on a grid with a small resolution could lead to errors emerging from discretization.

+Note that the task in its generality is very complex to be solved in a limited time during several days.
+You are not expected to solve every subproblem so do not feel bad if you don't.
+Instead, try to exploit and improve the parts of the solution you are most interested in or think to improve the solution the most.
+While designing your solution, do not forget to consider maximum computational time.
+We limit your computational time to speed up the flow of the competition.
+Although we prepared a skeleton solution as a baseline, **feel free to design your algorithms to improve the overall performance**.
+Good luck!

 ### Constraints